- Individual cottages and villas offer privacy

 Turtle Inn is located along the 26-mile long Placencia Peninsula in southeastern Belize.
 It sits between a true Garinagu settlement and the former Creole fishing village of Placencia, which features restaurants and shops.
 Those arriving to Belize International Airport will want to arrange a domestic flight into Placencia, where the resort will pick you up, free of charge.

-, and private homes with authentic Balinese decor
+Cottages, villas and private homes with authentic Balinese decor

 Other distinct accommodation types include the Chinese Matrimonial Suite, which has a 200-year-old hand-carved Chinese Fertility Bed, a spacious Family Pavilion, the Beach House, and the Lagoon Bungalow (the latter two are used by the Coppola children when they are visiting the property).
 History buffs may want to check out the Chris Craft boat docked in front of the Lagoon Bungalow, once ridden by John F. Kennedy.

-Long stretch of white-sandalong the Placencia Peninsula
+Long stretch of white-sand beach along the Placencia Peninsula

-Though theis not particularly wide, the length helps make up for it: the property runs several hundred feet across the Placencia Peninsula.
+Though the beach is not particularly wide, the length helps make up for it: the property runs several hundred feet across the Placencia Peninsula.
 The water is very calm, though seaweed can be a problem in Belize, since the barrier reef blocks natural breaking waves; two swimming docks are offered so that guests can jump in past the seaweed that accumulates along the shore.
 The white sand is soft enough to walk on barefoot, and there are a palm trees along the beach for shade, as well as hammocks for reading.
 Water sports (such as kayaks and small sailboats) are available for guests, and the sunrises here are spectacular.

-Bothhave saline systems, which use salt instead of chlorine and other harsh chemicals.
+Both pools have saline systems, which use salt instead of chlorine and other harsh chemicals.

 The resort is best suited for adults, but kids and families are welcome.